NextCenturyCorporation/kairos-pub/API/TA3KairosPerfStarter/README.md

 Steps to start development -

-1. Pull the API project folder
+1. Pull the specific project folder from https://github.com/NextCenturyCorporation/kairos-pub/tree/master/API
 2. Rename the project locally.
 Make sure the name matches the build and the resulting artifact in the docker/Dockerfile
 3. Run **./gradlew clean build**.
 4. (Recommended) Run local unit tests on the generated artifact jar file